Kappa Phi Lambda (fraternity): History

 Following dissolution in 1874, the Mount Union College chapter joined Delta Tau Delta, the University of Michigan chapter joined Psi Upsilon, and the Northwestern University chapter joined Sigma Chi.

 The last known chapter of Kappa Phi Lambda was at Westminster College (Pennsylvania).
-It operated sub-rosa until 1920, and petitioned Phi Gamma Delta.
+It operated sub-rosa until 1920 and petitioned Phi Gamma Delta.
 In 1948, it became the Epsilon Pi chapter of Sigma Nu.

-Kappa Phi Lambda is considered one of the members of the "Jefferson Triad" of fraternities founded at Jefferson College, with the other two being Phi Gamma Delta and Phi Kappa Psi.
-However, with the demise of Kappa Phi Lambda, the remaining two fraternities are known as the Jefferson Duo.

-Notable alumni include Robert M. Nevin, a Congressman from Ohio, who was known to wear his Kappa Phi Lambda pin.

-Chapter list
+Symbols

+The fraternity's official badge consisted of a shield, with a balance, a sunburst, a mountain, and a pennant bearing the fraternity's letters.
+Its motto was Mentes Multæ Consilium Unum or "Many Minds Conspire One".
+Its publication was The Palladium.

+Chapters

 These are the known chapters of Kappa Phi Lambda Fraternity.
 Chapter names are conjectural, from the order in Baird's Manual.
 The fraternity is dormant, while some chapters lived on as part of other fraternities.

+Notable members

+Notable alumni include Robert M. Nevin, a Congressman from Ohio.